vsivsi/meteor-job-collection/README.md

 ### jc = new JobCollection([name], [options]) - Anywhere
 #### Creates a new JobCollection

 Creating a new `JobCollection` is similar to creating a new Meteor Collection.
-You simply specify a name (which defaults to `"queue"`.
+You simply specify a name (which defaults to `"queue"`).
 There currently are no valid `options`, but the parameter is included for possible future use.
 On the server there are some additional methods you will probably want to invoke on the returned object to configure it further.

 For security and simplicity the traditional client allow/deny rules for Meteor collections are preset to deny all direct client `insert`, `update` and `remove` type operations on a `JobCollection`.
 This effectively channels all remote activity through the `JobCollection` DDP methods, which may be secured using allow/deny rules specific to `JobCollection`.
-See the documentation for `js.allow()` and `js.deny()` for more information.
+See the documentation for `jc.allow()` and `jc.deny()` for more information.

 ```js
 // the "new" is optional